rossdrew/emuRox/README.md

 At the moment, it's invisioned as an emulator for the 6502 processor in order to fit into a NES emulator which this is the first stage of development for.

-Straight away Java doesn't feel like the right choice but it's a good learning excercise.
+Straight away Java doesn't feel like the right choice but it's a good learning exercise.
 I may switch language later.

 -----